adbailey4/yeast_rrna_modification_detection/README.md

 #### Inference pipeline

-* If the install was performed correctly you should have `inference_pipeline.py` in your path.
+* If the installation was performed correctly you should have `inference_pipeline.py` in your path.
 ```
 usage: inference_pipeline.py [-h] --fastq FASTQ [--fast5 FAST5] --reference
                              REFERENCE --path_to_bin PATH_TO_BIN